-- 1.4 C2E Students have the opportunity to experience and engage in health, culture, community and service activities - 1.4.1 Students are offered learning opportunities for athletics, arts and culture. - 1.4.2 Students are offered extra-curricular activities: - 1.4.2.1 Visual and Performing arts - 1.4.2.2 Athletics, to promote physical health and wellbeing - 1.4.2.3 Service Organizations and volunteerism. - 1.4.3 Students will gain understanding and knowledge of foreign culture. - 1.4.3.1 All students will participate in at least one foreign language course appropriate for their age. - 1.5 C2E students will have an opportunity to explore various vocations and careers. - 1.6 Community members will value and are aware of Challenge to Excellence Charter and are pursued to support the School.
+- 1.4 C2E Students have the opportunity to experience and engage in health, culture, community and service activities - 1.4.1 Students are offered learning opportunities for athletics, arts and culture. - 1.4.2 Students are offered extra-curricular activities: - 1.4.2.1 Visual and Performing arts - 1.4.2.2 Athletics, to promote physical health and wellbeing - 1.4.2.3 Service Organizations and volunteerism. - 1.4.3 Students will gain understanding and knowledge of foreign culture. - 1.4.3.1 All students will participate in at least one foreign language course appropriate for their age. - 1.5 C2E students will have an opportunity to explore various vocations and careers. - 1.6 Challenge to Excellence will strive to be a visible and valued member of the local community and will actively pursue support from both C2E parents and other, non-parent, members of the local community.